A more secure and convenient alternative to passwords.

 Public key authentication

-Before we can get to how passkeys work, we have to understand public key authentication.
-Public key encryption can be used to enable authentication that doesn’t use passwords (something that’s been used on Linux systems for decades).
+Public key encryption can enable authentication that doesn’t use passwords (something that’s been used on Linux systems for decades).

-First, you use a tool to create a key pair (two really large numbers, remember): a public key and a private key.
+- Create a key pair: a public key and a private key.

-You keep the private key safe and secure, and you don’t share it with anyone.
+- You keep your private key safe and secure, and you don’t share it with anyone.

 The server says, in effect,2 “I’m thinking of a number.
 I’ll encrypt this number using your public key and give you the encrypted result.
 Now tell me what number I’m thinking of.”

-Since you are in possession of the corresponding private key (which you kept safe and secure), the tool you’re using to sign in can use it to decrypt the encrypted data the server sent you.
+Since you are in possession of the corresponding private key (which you kept safe and secure), the tool you’re using to sign in can decrypt the data the server sent you.
 It can then respond to the server, “No problem, the number is…” and provide whatever the number is.

 Because you had the matching private key, only you could have decrypted the information, and only you could have responded with the correct number.